 Who We Are

-Don’t Be A Monster is a national anti-bullying campaign founded in 2012.
+Don’t Be A Monster is a national anti-bullying program founded by haunted house owners.
 Our mission is simple: we want to educate and empower youth to be leaders in their school around diversity, inclusiveness, and standing up for their friends and peers.
 We focus on the choices a student can make when it comes to bullying, and how these choices will impact their lives as well as the lives of those around them.
+What makes us unique is the way we deliver this message:

-The Don’t Be A Monster campaign partners with local area haunted houses and area nonprofit organizations to deliver 45-minute presentations to middle and high school students.
-Our program is delivered in the month of October during National Bullying Prevention Awareness Month and the Halloween season.
-Our concept is exciting (students find haunted houses and our iconic character Frank Shelly very cool!) and our content is engaging.
+The Don’t Be A Monster program partners with local area haunted houses and area nonprofit organizations to deliver 45-minute assemblies to 4th through 9th grade students.
+Our program is delivered in the months of September and October during National Bullying Prevention Awareness Month and the Halloween season.
+Our concept is exciting (students find haunted houses and our iconic character Frank Shelly very unique) and our presentation is entertaining.
 This combination of factors ensures students are engaged with our material, which allows them to better understand and connect with the role they may play in both provoking and preventing bullying.

 Currently, our presentations are held in schools in the cities of Atlanta, Austin, Chicago, Denver, Detroit, Waukesha, New York City, Phoenix, Salt Lake City, and San Antonio.
 If you’d like to see one of our presentations in a school or city near you or see how you can become involved with our organization, reach out to us at email@example.com.